peteroupc/html3dutil/doc/index.md

 * <a href="extras_evaluators.md">module:extras/evaluators</a><br>The <code>extras/evaluators.js</code> module.
 * <a href="extras_evaluators.Epitrochoid.md">module:extras/evaluators.Epitrochoid</a><br>A curve evaluator object for a curve drawn by a circle that rolls along the outside of another circle, whose position is fixed, with a center of (0,0).
-* <a href="extras_evaluators.Hypotrochoid.md">module:extras/evaluators.Hypotrochoid</a><br>A curve evaluator object for a curve drawn by a circle that rolls along the inside of another circle, whose position is fixed, with a center of (0,0).
+* <a href="extras_evaluators.Roulette.md">module:extras/evaluators.Roulette</a><br>A curve evaluator object for a curve drawn by a curve that rolls along another curve, whose position is fixed, with a center of (0,0).
-* <a href="extras_evaluators.Roulette.md">module:extras/evaluators.Roulette</a><br>TODO: Not documented yet.
 * <a href="extras_evaluators.SurfaceOfRevolution.md">module:extras/evaluators.SurfaceOfRevolution</a><br>A surface evaluator object for a surface of revolution, which results by revolving a two-dimensional curve around an axis.
 * <a href="extras_evaluators.Trochoid.md">module:extras/evaluators.Trochoid</a><br>A curve evaluator object for a curve drawn by a circle that rolls along the X axis.